EinPy/EinPy/README.md

 Hi,

 I’m Einar, an engineering physics student at Lund university
 - I’m interested in maths, physics and programming.
-Python, C#, Java and javscript  are the languages I have most experience with.